AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 2. In the Settings window, check the checkboxes for all encoders that you want to use.
 Remember to turn on the option `Broadcasting enabled` on top.

 On succesful connection, the log report in the bottom-left corner of RadioBOSS will show the following message: "Connected to server!
 (Output N)".
-This means that listeners can now connect to the streaming server (either Icecast or ShoutCast).
+This means that listeners can now connect to the streaming server (either Icecast or SHOUTcast).

 If the logs show "[E40] Cannot start broadcast" in red, go over the above steps.